 Mb.
 Sorlle put his house at the wanderers’ disposal, and feasted them royally.
 Next day Worsley went round to King Haakon Bay in a whaling steamer and picked up McCarthy, Vincent, McNeish and the sturdy little James Caird (now at Dulwich College, Shackleton’s old school), while Shackleton chartered a larger steamer, the Southern Sky, for the relief of the party on Elephant Island.
 He sailed with her on May 23, but the island proved to be unapproachable in a steel ship as heavy pack now formed an impenetrable barrier all round the Island.
 After a week of fruitless effort, the Southern Sky made for the Falklands.

 Shackleton had the Emma towed back to Punta Arenas by the Yelcho.
-Then, as a last hope, he obtained the Chilean Government’s permission to take the Yelcho, on his promising that he would keep her clear of the ice -
+Then, as a last hope, he obtained the Chilean Government’s permission to take the Yelcho, on his promising that he would keep her clear of the ice - a necessary precaution, as she was steel-built and quite unsuitable for work in the pack.
+He sailed on his fourth rescue attempt on August 25.

 Meanwhile, the party on Elephant Island had contrived to exist, but they were in desperate straits.
 Under Wild’s invaluable leadership, they had managed to build a low, stone shanty, roofed with the two boats.
 There, in almost complete darkness and indescribable filth, the party had spent four and a half purgatorial months.
 The James Caird had sailed on April 24.
-On August 30, 1916, the men were assembling for lunch -
+On August 30, 1916, the men were assembling for lunch - boiled seal’s backbone, limpets and seaweed: they had only four days’ food in hand - when suddenly they heard the report of a gun.
+Rounding an islet which had hidden her from view came a small steamer, flying the Chilean flag.
+It was the Yelcho.

 “The Boss is Safe!”